Edema (plants)

-Edema, (also spelled oedema, and named from the analogous disorder in humans and other animals), is a disorder in plants caused by the build-up of water in plant tissues faster than the leaves can transpire.
-The excess fluid bursts the cell membranes, causing the appearance of growths, particularly on the underside of leaves.
+Edema (also spelled oedema, and named from the analogous disorder in humans and other animals) is a disorder in plants caused by the build-up of water in plant tissues faster than the leaves can transpire.
+The excess fluid bursts the cell membranes, which can appear as blistery growths, red spots, or small white 'crystals'.

 Symptoms

 Edema causes the appearance of growths, mainly on the underside of leaves, and can also cause indentations on the top side of leaves.
 The growths can take a different appearance depending on the plant species, but can often take the form of needle like hairs, blisters, corky growths and white crusty eruptions.
 Susceptibility to edema varies by plant species but almost any broad-leaved plant can be affected.
 In severely affected plants the growths can also appear on the stems and cause leaves to turn yellow and drop off, leaves can also become distorted.
 If the conditions causing edema are prolonged then the plant can become spindly and have stunted growth.

 Edema can often be confused with a variety of other plant conditions, such as powdery mildew or other mould, pests, viruses or nutrient crystals.